ElectricalSquirrels/gtkeot-and-hirc/README.md

-# 🐿️ Electrical Squirrels Team Page
+# 🐿️ ElectricalSquirrels Team Page

 A showcase of our scrum team using HTML and CSS!